You'll discover beautiful Yokohama Bay when

 areas of the island.

 Most tourists never see this side of Oahu.
-When people claim to have driven around the island, the Westside is typically cut out since the road dead ends at Yokohama Bay, and the most sensible route is to head up and around the North Shore.
+When people claim to have driven around the island, the Westside is typically cut off since the road dead ends at Yokohama Bay, and the most sensible and popular route is to head up and around to the North Shore instead.

 But there is something to be said for discovering the quiet Westside